monta990/mailblast/README.md

 - `is_deleted = 0`
 - Non-empty `is_default = 1` email address in `glpi_useremails`

 A progress modal shows real-time status.
-Errors per address are listed as they occur.
+You can cancel the send at any time using the Cancel button — emails already sent are not recalled.

 ---